Die4Ever/rollercoaster-tycoon-randomizer/README.md

 # RollerCoaster Tycoon Randomizer
 RollerCoaster Tycoon Randomizer mod for RCT1 and RCT2 inside of [OpenRCT2](https://openrct2.org/).

+You'll need a development build of OpenRCT2 from https://openrct2.org/downloads/develop/latest

 Copy the `rctrando.js` file into the OpenRCT2 plugin folder, which is usually `%USERPROFILE%\Documents\OpenRCT2\plugin\`

 Currently v0.2 randomizes: